nknapp/addon-storyshots-selenium/README.md

 > BrowserStack however.

 - docs
-  - [ ] Mention mechanism of viewport setup and why the actual size of a screenshot maybe lower than the selenium screen size
-    - Browser decorations
   - [ ] describe storybook configuration when trying to use IE in browserstack ('@storybook/preset-typescript' and custom babel-config in .storybook